marcopennekamp/lore/specification/expressions.md

 ##### Equality and Order

-Two maps are equal if for each key/value pair in the first map, there is a key/value pair in the second map, and vice versa.
+Two maps are equal if they have the same size and for each key/value pair in the first map, there is a key/value pair in the second map that is equal under `lore.core.equal?`.
 Maps are unordered by default.

 ### Shapes

 **Shapes** are first-class values.
-Refer to [structs, traits, and shapes]() for more information.
+Refer to [shapes](shapes.md) for more information.

 ###### Example